AtrikGit6174/Advent-Of-Code-2021/Day 05 Hydrothermal Venture/README.md

 makes the code sensitive to ending newlines in the standard input.

 Like, CodeChef IDE with C++14 GCC 6.3 and C++17 GCC 9.1 requires a newline for every getline.
-JDoodle IDE with GCC 11.1.0 does not.
+<br />JDoodle IDE with GCC 11.1.0 does not.

-While using this second piece of code for input, make sure to keep the re-declare the stringstream object with every iteration.
-Else, as I had encountered, due to some buffer facilities, only one line of input is being accepted.
+While using this second piece of code for input, make sure to re-declare the stringstream object with every iteration.
+<br />Else, as I had encountered, due to some buffer facilities, only one line of input is being accepted.